Skip to main content

 Member content: best cheap phone if you want great cameras

-Join Which? to unlock the mobile phones recommended by experts.
+Join Which? to unlock our phone expert's top pick.
 Already a member?
 Log in here.

 Display quality on cheap phones

 The display quality on phones £350 and less has come on leaps and bounds in the last few years.
-Equipped with OLED screens, the best have a high resolution and shine brightly whatever angle your viewing it from.
+Equipped with OLED screens, the best have a high resolution and shine brightly, whatever angle you're viewing it from.
 A lot now have 120Hz refresh rates to keep scrolling buttery smooth when you swipe on the touchscreen.
-They are colourful, bright, and show crisp details whether you're reading emails or watching the latest film.
+They are colourful, bright, and show crisp details, whether you're reading emails or watching the latest film.

 The quality of displays is high across the board, so you're not always guaranteed a hugely better display by spending more.